powmedia/backbone-forms/README.md

 - Defines the text that appears in a form field's &lt;label&gt;
 - If not defined, defaults to a formatted version of the camelCased field key.
 E.g. `firstName` becomes `First Name`.
 This behaviour can be changed by assigning your own function to Backbone.Form.helpers.keyToTitle.

+**`validators`**

+- A list of validators, where each validator is one of the following:
+    - **A string.** This should be the name of a function in `Backbone.forms.validators`.
+The only provided validator is `"required"`, but you can add any other validators you use regularly here.
+    - **A regular expression.** This should either be a compiled regular expression, or an object of the form `{'RegExp': 'string-to-make-into-regex'}`.
+The validator function generated will use `RegExp.test` on the value and return an error message if there is a problem.
+    - **A function.** This function will be passed the value of the form, and should return a truth-y value if there is an error.
+This would normally be a string describing the error.

 Editor-specific attributes
 --------------------------